Learn how to deploy the Adobe Asset Link panel for your Creative Cloud users.

 After installation, the appropriate Experience Manager Assets as a Cloud Service and Experience Manager Assets Essentials environment is automatically connected to Adobe Asset Link for entitled users.
 Users need not perform any action.

-If a user can access multiple Experience Manager Assets as a Cloud Service or Experience Manager Assets Essentials environments, Adobe Asset Link displays the entitled environments.
+If a user can access multiple Experience Manager Assets as a Cloud Service or Experience Manager Assets Essentials environments, Adobe Asset Link displays all the entitled environments.
 The user can select the desired environment in the Manage environments view.
 To know how to add Experience Manager environments from the Adobe Asset Link panel, see Manage environments.